ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 not scripts.
 This is significant limitation for Scripters who often want to express calculations as algorithms.
-It is also a burder for Calcers who want to write linear workflows to articulate a computational recipe, a kind a computational laboratory notebook.
+It is also a burden for Calcers who want to write linear workflows to articulate a computational recipe, a kind a computational laboratory notebook.